Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Conclusion

 \section{Conclusion}

 We studied collective reasoning under distributed information in multi-agent LLM systems through the lens of the Hidden Profile paradigm.
-We introduced \textsc{HiddenBench}, a 65-task, theory-grounded benchmark that cleanly separates individual reasoning ability from collective information integration.
-Across 15 frontier LLMs, we observed a large and systematic gap between multi-agent performance with distributed information and single-agent performance with full information.
+We introduced \textsc{HiddenBench}, a 65-task benchmark that isolates failures in collective information exploration under distributed information from individual reasoning ability.
+Across 15 frontier LLMs, we observed a large and persistent gap between multi-agent performance with distributed information and single-agent performance with full information.

-This gap persists across prompting strategies, communication depths, and group sizes, and often worsens as the number of agents increases.
-Ablation studies show that introducing minimal structure, such as a single dissenting agent, partially mitigates premature consensus but remains insufficient to close the gap to full-information performance.
+This gap persists across prompting strategies, communication depths, and group sizes.
 While agents can integrate information once it is disclosed, they consistently fail to surface critical unshared facts during interaction, indicating a coordination failure driven by latent information asymmetry.
+Building on this diagnosis, we showed that a lightweight structured communication protocol substantially improves performance across multiple model families, demonstrating that \textsc{HiddenBench} can also serve as a testbed for developing coordination mechanisms.

-These results suggest that successful multi-agent collective reasoning under distributed information should be defined not by stronger individual reasoning or longer interaction, but by agents’ ability to detect informational asymmetries, actively probe for missing evidence, and prioritize unshared information during coordination.
-Current training paradigms primarily reward linguistic coherence and agreement, but provide little incentive for epistemic probing or uncertainty-directed communication—which is essential for collective reasoning under distributed information~\cite{pathak2017curiosity, jaques2019socialinfluence, wang2020imac}. \textsc{HiddenBench} provides a reproducible framework for diagnosing these failures and measuring progress toward multi-agent systems capable of reliable collective reasoning under distributed information.
+Our findings suggest that improving collective reasoning under distributed information requires mechanisms that incentivize epistemic exploration---actively probing for missing evidence and prioritizing unshared information---rather than relying solely on stronger individual reasoning or longer interaction. \textsc{HiddenBench} provides a scalable and reproducible framework for diagnosing these failures and measuring progress toward multi-agent systems capable of reliable collective reasoning under distributed information.